SorenKyhl/SCRIBE-chromatin/README.md

 me.fit()
 ```

-### High-Level Pipeline
+### High-Level MaxentPipeline

-The Pipeline class is a high-level wrapper for spawning multiple maximum entropy training runs.
+The `MaxentPipeline` class is a high-level wrapper for spawning multiple maximum entropy training runs.
 Use it to systematically compare different sequence representations derived from Hi-C data (e.g., varying the number of principal components):

 ```python
 from scribe.maxent_pipeline import MaxentPipeline